 A 24-credit minor in some other discipline must also be completed in order to satisfy graduation requirements.
 Pair your major with another field that interests you for even more career paths!

-Classes for chemistry degree majors might include:
+Classes for chemistry majors may include:

 - Molecules and Medicine